dereknovak/LS170-LS/study_guide.md

 - "In simple terms a port is an identifier for a specific process running on a host.
 This identifier is an integer in the range 0-65535."
 - "Ports are used in the process of multiplexing and demultiplexing."

+- A **port number** is an integer identifier between 0-65535 that reference a specific application or process existing within a host.
 - The source and destination port numbers can be seen in the Transport layer PDUs.

 ### Socket